 “The Gospel and Animals,” by Gerald E. Jones, Ensign Magazine, August 1972.

-Click here to Return to the Index of Blogs.
+Click HERE to Return to My Index of Blog Posts.